canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 .. note::

-    To use this override feature, you should Build-Depend on ``debhelper`` version 7.0.50 or above.
+    To use the override feature, you should Build-Depend on ``debhelper`` version 7.0.50 or above.

 Have a look at :file:`/usr/share/doc/debhelper/examples/` and :manpage:`dh(1)`